morphias2004/PiAutoDim/README.md

 You can use either 3.3V pin (1 or 17) on the GPIO header, any GND (6, 9, 14, 20, 25, 30, 34 or 39) and pin 12 for the input.

 The photoresistor is not polarity sensitive, so you can connect the 3.3V line to either leg.
 The capacitor is polarity sensitive, so the positive leg needs to be connected to the same wire as the second leg on the photoresitor and both terminate at pin 12 on the RPi.
-The negative leg can go to any vailable GND.
+The negative leg can go to any available GND.

 ![image](https://github.com/morphias2004/PiAutoDim/blob/master/Wiring%20Diagram.PNG)